terraform-linters/tflint/docs/user-guide/plugins.md

 Thus, with the configuration above where the plugin name is "foo", the executable must be named tflint-ruleset-foo (or tflint-ruleset-foo.exe on Windows).
 So you should move the binary into the plugin directory in advance.

-**Important for Windows Users:** On Windows, make sure to place the executable directly into the plugins folder (e.g. C:\Users\\[username]\\.tflint.d\plugins\) without using any subfolders.
-This direct placement is required for TFLint to detect and load the plugin correctly.

 ## Bundled plugin

 [TFLint Ruleset for Terraform Language](https://github.com/terraform-linters/tflint-ruleset-terraform) is built directly into TFLint binary.
 This is called a bundled plugin.
 Unlike other plugins, bundled plugins can be used without installation.